 Want a high-resolution look at the PSi irons?
 Click on the composite image at the top of the page and navigate the photos on the left-hand side of the screen.

 What are the reviews like?

-They have average user ratings of 4.9/5 (100% recommended) on TaylorMade’s official website, 5/5 on Global Golf, 5/5 on Amazon and 5/5 (100% recommended) on Golfsmith, in addition to generally positive verdicts from professional critics.
+They have average user ratings of 4.9/5 on Global Golf, 4.9/5 (100% recommended) on TaylorMade’s official website, and 5/5 (100% recommended) on Golfsmith, in addition to generally positive verdicts from professional critics.

 What are the features?

 Like the RSi 2, the PSi has a more traditional head shape that is ideal for low to mid handicappers.

 The PSi iron has what TaylorMade calls a “Dynamic Feel System”, which consists of a multi-material badge and dampening HYBRAR compound that reduces vibrations across the face at impact.